pitrak1/lattice2d/README.md

 This class is meant to be at the top of the hierarchy of Nodes.
 This is because it has a queue (see the `ThreadedQueue` class in the `Utilities` section for details) of commands that are passed to its children during `on_update`.

+#### RootNodeWithHandlers Class
+- inherits from RootNode
+- method `on_update`
+	- handles all commands in the queue and calls `on_update` on all children; calls `on_command` on self
+	- arguments: the time since last update (optional)

+This class is to use if your RootNode class has handlers of its own.
+This class simply adds `self` to the children who receive the command during `on_update`.

 #### WindowRootNode Class
 - inherits from RootNode